rossbeazley/IOC_Container/README.md

  - moved the feature test to jvm tests leaving behind a test to show mediation of the "injection" usecase for activities

 Next up we work on making injection of Thing dependencies work for any type of object that needs a Thing ie remove the cast in the IoCContainer
+ - In the first attempt (SimpleIoCContainer) a role interface was extracted, the client developer should implement this interface to declare the instance needs a dependency.
+This looks to result in a large amount of boilerplate.
+ - In the second attempt (ReflectionIoCContainer) we use a bit of reflection to access the property setter (the code is incorrect at this time but we get to see what the client api looks like early on).
+The client developer code is much cleaner now.

+To further drive out the implementation of this container a second type of injectable will be introduced, for now we are just dealing with eagerly constructed singletons.